zwanski2019/pipetap/README.md

 - **GUI** – a desktop application that connects to one or more PIDs, visualizes traffic, lets you filter, edit, replay, or proxy pipes.
 - **Remote proxy** – open a named pipe *inside* the target process from the GUI and send/receive data without modifying the target’s code.

+## Development

+Some more information on the structure of this project, along with a control channel protocol diagram can be found in [development](./DEVELOPMENT.md).

 ## Binaries

 If you prefer not to build your own, you can grab binaries in the releases tab.